 Both permanent and resistive MRI scanners are limited to low-field applications, primarily open MRI and extremity scanners.
 These magnets are useful for claustrophobic patients.

-Superconductive MRI magnets use a solenoid shaped coil made of alloys such as niobium/titanium or niobium/tin surrounded by copper.
-These alloys have the property of zero resistance to electrical current when cooled down to about 10o Kelvin.
-The coil is kept below this temperature with liquid He.
+Superconductive MRI magnets use a solenoid-shaped coil made of alloys such as niobium/titanium or niobium/tin surrounded by copper.
+These alloys have the property of zero resistance to electrical current when cooled down to about 10 kelvin.
+The coil is kept below this temperature with liquid helium.
 The power supply is connected on either side of a short heated segment of the coil and the current to the coil is gradually increased over several hours until the desired magnetic field is reached.
 The heated segment is allowed to cool to superconducting temperature and the power supply removed and taken away.
 The current continues in the closed loop of the coil for years without significant decline.
 A resulting property is that the magnetic field is always present.

-The surrounding copper acts as an insulator at low temperatures compare to the zero resistance of the alloy.
+The surrounding copper acts as an insulator at low temperatures compared to the zero resistance of the alloy.
 The copper also protects the alloy coil from being destroyed in case of a quench of the magnet.
 A quench can occur if the helium levels drop too low or if a large ferromagnetic object is brought into the fringe field of the magnet.
-A quench results in loss of superconductivity with a large amount of heat produced by the current and rapid boiling off of cryogens.
+A quench results in loss of superconductivity with a large amount of heat produced by the current and rapid boiling-off of the cryogen.
 The gas produced is vented out of the room but can occasionally enter the scanner room with life-threatening consequences.
 Quenches and the constant magnetic field are a couple of the safety issues that are discussed elsewhere.